GbiGubae-IT-Team/Documentation/General application and the purpose of 6kGG portal.md

 - Although the above-mentioned service roles and components are standard, The congregations can develop service structures that are appropriate to the current situation.
 - Keeping the point mentioned above there are sections 1,2,3,4,6,7,11 that must be exist

+# I.Membership & Elections

+## i.Membership & Eligibility Management

+### FR 1: The system shall allow registering Gibi Gubae members

+### FR 2 : The system shall store and verify eligibility criteria for executive committee nominees

 ## Article 14

+### Criteria for executive

+1. Based on previous data and reports the system will verify user’s participation in any program organized by the Gibi Gubae

+2. The system should have a functionality which check the nominees proper understanding of the structure, vision, mission, goal, etc., of the Mahbere Kidusan.these may be based on examination or report from the center.
+3. Based on reports the system should check

+- weather the nominees is free from religious heresy, and is submissive to the order and canon of the Church, as well as to the rules and guidelines of the Mahbere Kidusan;
+- Does not engage in any political activity in the name of the Mahibere Kidusan
+- Is willing to accept and serve all Orthodox children of the Church (especially members of the Gibi Gubae) equally
+- Is distinguished by Christian conduct and is an example to others
+- Has sufficient understanding of the Service Guideline and Rule of the Gibi Gubae and is fully willing to serve accordingly;
+- Is trustworthy in communication, can express his/her ideas, and is able to serve in harmony with anyone;
+- The service does not exert high pressure on his/her academic studies (if possible, one who has better academic results will be selected).

+4. The system should check the nominee has resided on campus for more than one year
+5. Also the system must check A nominee who are nominated for an executive position ,must not be graduating that year (using data from registration )
+6. Using Role data from registration system and participation data from attendance system the system should check nominees weather has served in the Gibi Gubae service for at least one year or more as a member, and preferably in a sub-unit leadership role

+### FR 3 :The system shall prevent nomination if a nominee does not meet eligibility rules above

+### FR 4 :The system shall notify enforcement officers when a member violates eligibility requirements.

+## ii.Election & Term Management

+### FR 5: The system shall manage executive committee elections annually

+### FR 6 : The system shall restrict re-election to only one additional term (Article 17)

+### FR 7 : The system shall track term start and end dates.

+### FR 8 : The system shall generate alerts for upcoming term expiry.

+## iii.Member Replacement Workflow

+### FR 9 : The system shall allow submission of requests for replacement with reasoning

+### Article 16

+.
+.
+FR 10 : The system shall support approval workflows including handover and Center confirmation.

+### Article 16

+    	.
+    	.

+         FR 11 : The system shall automatically update committee composition after 		replacement is approved.

+# II.Governance & Meetings

+## i.Role & Duty Execution Tracking

+## ii.Meeting Management

+## iii.Mutual Support Coordination

+## III.Reporting & Planning

+i.Annual Plan & Reporting
+IV.Publications & Resources
+i.Publication Production & Distribution

+# V.Finance & Assets

+i.Financial & Asset Management

+# VI.Communication

+i.Communication & Information Sharing

+# VII.Compliance

+i.Guideline Compliance